rexyim/notes/nslookup.md

 </code></pre>
 <blockquote>
 <h3 id="type">-Type</h3>
-<p>If you are looking for a specific record type in DNS, you can set it with the following</p>
+>If you are looking for a specific record type in DNS, you can set it with the following</p>
 </blockquote>
 <pre><code>C:\Users\ap.........&gt;nslookup -type=A  google.com
 </code></pre>